UPS systems

 Is maintenance required for UPS system?

 According to DGUV V3, the operator's responsibility places the operator of emergency power systems under the obligation to carry out regular maintenance on electrical systems.
 Proper maintenance should be understood as an investment in the future.
 No operator of an emergency power system wants a system that does not take over in situations of power failure.
+Therefore, maintenance work makes sense in order to be able to ensure the reliability and availability of your consumers even in the event of a power failure.
+We recommend a maintenance interval of one year, this is also required in VDE 0105 for electrical systems and electrical equipment.

 10